An in-depth report on how people with diabetes can eat healthy diets and manage their blood glucose.

 Here are some general weight-loss suggestions that may be helpful:

-- For severely obese patients (a body mass index >40, or >35 with comorbidities), weight loss through bariatric surgery can help produce rapid weight loss, and improve insulin and glucose levels in people with diabetes.
+For severely obese patients (a body mass index greater than 35), weight loss through bariatric surgery can help produce rapid weight loss and improve insulin and glucose levels in people with diabetes.

 Calorie restriction has been the cornerstone of obesity treatment.
 Restricting calories in such cases also appears to have beneficial effects on cholesterol levels, including reducing LDL and triglycerides and increasing HDL levels.